What to Do if You’ve Been Charged with a First-Time DUI in Tennessee

 - Will you serve time in jail?

-While many states consider a first-time DUI offense as little more than a traffic violation, in Tennessee, a conviction for your first offense means mandatory time in jail in addition to possible fines and other potential penalties:
+Let’s start with how likely jail time is for a DUI first offense.
+While many states consider a first-time DUI offense as little more than a traffic violation, in Tennessee, a conviction for your first offense means mandatory jail time in addition to other potential fines and penalties.

 - At least forty-eight hours (up to 11 months and 29 days) in jail